-(v) and a statement whether or not the Provost should consider taking an appropriate personnel action without specifying what that action might be.
+vi. and a statement whether or not the Deciding Official should consider taking an appropriate personnel action without specifying what that action might be.

-g) The respondent shall be provided a copy of the draft report and provided seven (7) days to comment in writing to the Peer Review Panel.
-These comments shall be appended to the report submitted to the Provost.
+vii.
+The respondent shall be provided a copy of the draft report and provided seven (7) days to comment in writing to the Investigation Panel.
+These comments shall be appended to the report submitted to the Deciding Official.

-h) After considering the written comments of the respondent (if any), a written report, including any recommendations, shall be forwarded to the Provost.
+viii.
+After considering the written comments of the respondent (if any), a written report, including any recommendations, shall be forwarded to the Deciding Official.

-i) A written report shall be submitted to the Provost no later than ninety (90) days from the appointment of the Peer Review Panel.
-If this time frame is not possible, the reasons are to be documented in writing and the Provost so informed as quickly as possible.
+ix.
+A written report shall be submitted to the Deciding Official no later than ninety (90) days from the appointment of the Investigation Panel.
+If this time frame is not possible, the reasons are to be documented in writing and the Deciding Official so informed as quickly as possible.

-The written report submitted to the Provost by the Peer Review Panel shall describe the information reviewed; include a summary of the interviews that were conducted, and state the reasons for the conclusions reached.
-The conclusions shall be based on the preponderance of evidence available to the panel.
-The report shall be accompanied by all appropriate documentation including any written comments of the respondent. the panel shall provide the respondent with a copy of the report.

-If termination of the investigation is contemplated by the Provost prior to the completion of the report by the Peer Review Panel, this should be discussed with the peer review panel and with the Associate Vice President for Grants and Research.
+x.
+If termination of the investigation is contemplated by the Deciding Official prior to the completion of the report by the Investigation Panel, this should be discussed with the Investigation Panel and with the Research Integrity Officer.

+f.
+Comments on the Written Investigation Report

-The respondent shall be provided seven (7) days to submit written comments and any additional documentation to the provost.
+i.
+After receiving a copy of the investigative report, the respondent shall be provided seven (7) days to submit written comments and any additional documentation to the Deciding Official.

-The Provost shall review the conclusions and recommendations of the peer review panel and shall make a final decision regarding the matter.
-The Provost may, at his/her discretion either accept, modify, or reject the conclusions and recommendations of the peer review panel.
-Before reaching a final decision concerning any modification or rejection, however, the Provost will explain the rationale for the decision in a written communication to the peer review panel and will consider the peer review panel’s response.
-The Provost may also meet with the respondent.
-The Provost shall complete the report with a letter to the peer review panel and the respondent, confirming, modifying or rejecting the peer panel’s findings.
+ii The Deciding Official shall review the conclusions and recommendations of the Investigation Panel and shall make a final decision regarding the matter.
+The Deciding Official may, at his/her discretion either accept, modify, or reject the conclusions and recommendations of the nvestigation Panel.
+Before reaching a final decision concerning any modification or rejection, however, the Deciding Official will explain the rationale for the decision in a written communication to the Investigation Panel and will consider the Investigation Panel’s response.
+The Deciding Official may also meet with the respondent.
+The Deciding Official shall complete the report by sending a letter to the Investigation Panel and the respondent, confirming, modifying or rejecting the Investigation Panel’s findings.
+The Deciding Official shall make the final decision no later than sixty (60) days after receiving the final report.

-If the Provost determines that a personnel action, including discipline, is warranted, appropriate steps shall be taken consistent with the provisions of the Collective Bargaining Agreement and university policies. in cases relating to the Public Health Service or National Science Foundation, the Public Health Service relevant agency shall be notified of any pending disciplinary action within thirty days of the issuance of the final report.
+If the Deciding Official determines that a personnel action, including discipline, is warranted, appropriate steps shall be taken consistent with the provisions of the Collective Bargaining Agreement and university policies.
+In cases relating to the Public Health Service or National Science Foundation, the Public Health Service relevant agency shall be notified of any pending disciplinary action within thirty days of the issuance of the final report.

+iv.
+The respondent can appeal the final decision by contesting the rationale to the Deciding Official within seven (7) days of receiving the letter.

+v.
+The letter, written investigation report, and all supporting records, documents, testimony, and information will be sequestered and secured by the Research Integrity Officer, who will keep all records for a minimum of 7 years.

 VII.
 NOTIFICATION TO EXTERNAL AGENCIES